Herdubreid/hello-e1/README.md

 Finally, let's look at how we present the response.
 This is where Redux comes into play.
 If you run the app in Chrome with the `Redux DevTools` extension, you should be able to see something like this:
 ![Redux DevTools](docs/redux-devtools.png)
 The response from our requests is kept in the Redux Store and we only need to add some code to extract the part we want to present.
-The 'agent concept' is a perfect fit here because we're not interested until the data has arrived, and we use `Observer` type to look after this (think of it the as the recruitment agent who waits by the phone for a prospective employer to respond -- and then lets us know).
+The 'agent concept' is a perfect fit here because we're not interested until the data has arrived, and we use `Observer` type to look after this (think of it as the recruitment agent who waits by the phone for a prospective employer to respond -- and then lets us know).
 Our `ab-word-search` is only interested in the grid rows from `fs_P01BDWRD_W01BDWRDA` and this is how we access it:

 ```typescript